 For those who love skincare, there cannot be enough treatments, elixirs, and gadgets to play with.
 Double cleanse?
 Pu-leeze.
 Bring on the 14-step routines.
 Countertops are laden with miniature skylines of exotic-looking bottles and high-tech cleansing tools.

 On the other end of the pampering spectrum, you'll find people who value "less is more."
 Cleanser and sunscreen, and they are out the door.

-To reap the benefits of steam on skin, you can use a facial steamer, put your face over a big bowl of hot water and use a towel as a tent, or visit a professional for a spa facial.
-Or if you’re lucky enough to have a steam shower at home, just step in.
+To reap the benefits of steam on the skin, you can use facial steamers, put your face over a big bowl of hot water and use a towel as a tent, drape a towel damped by hot water over your face (don't use boiling water!), or visit a professional for a spa facial.
+Or, if you're lucky enough to have a steam shower at home, just step in.

-To start this skincare ritual, begin by hydrating overall.
+As you start this skincare ritual, begin by hydrating overall.
 Drink a glass of water, and repeat this step after your steam bath, too.
-Wash your face with a gentle cleanser to remove any makeup, dirt or sunscreen.
+Wash your face with a gentle cleanser to remove any makeup, dirt, or sunscreen.
 If you have long hair, pull it back with an elastic band, and if you have bangs, consider wearing a soft fabric headband.